rstoltzm-profile/portfolio/README.md

 ## Portfolio Intent
 <p>
 This portfolio is more for my personal development and documentation.
 These projects are more focused on getting started and exploration.
-I also didn't want to over complicate my public portfolio.
 </p>

 ## Projects